Tom-Hudson/test-nino/README.md

 As you can see, `test-nino` is more than 2x faster than the next fastest random NI number generator

 ## What makes it so fast?
-Other packages out there use loops which go through the process of `Generate random NINO > is it valid? > no > repeat`, until a valid nino is given.
+Other packages use loops which go through the process of `Generate random NINO > is it valid? > no > repeat`, until a valid nino is given.

-This can mean that precious CPU resources and the Node Event Loop is being blocked.
+This costs precious CPU time and blocks the Node Event Loop.

-`test-nino` has been made a lot simpler and just stores a the complete list of valid prefixes and suffixes which are then just looked up at random.
-No loops, so this gives us big-O of O(1) vs O(?)
+`test-nino` has been made a lot simpler and just stores the complete list of valid prefixes which are then picked at random.
+No loops, so this gives the `random` function a BigO complexity of O(1) vs O(?)

 ## What is a valid UK National Insurance number?
 To cite the rules at the time of implementation from [Gov.uk](https://www.gov.uk/hmrc-internal-manuals/national-insurance-manual/nim39110):